Felicia Abban: Photography career

 Spanning 50 years, her photography career began when she learnt photography from her father, and became his only female apprentice at the time.
-Felicia Abban is Ghana’s first female photographer.
-She, however, went on to become one of the continent’s most respected photo artists of her day – on the payroll of Kwame Nkrumah and a detailed analyst of her country’s transformation.
-She is widely known for her self-portraits, especially the ones she took before an event as a way to promote her business from the 1950s to 1970s.
+Abban was Ghana's first female photographer.
+She, however, went on to become one of the continent's most respected photo artists of her day – on the payroll of Kwame Nkrumah and a detailed analyst of her country's transformation.
+She was widely known for her self-portraits, especially the ones she took before an event as a way to promote her business from the 1950s to 1970s.
 Abban established her studio in Accra in 1955 and took on other women as apprentices.
 She was then recognized as one of Ghana's earliest instrumental female photographers projecting the contemporary African narrative through the lens.

-During the early independence, her portraits also used clothing as the main expression of her identity and were used as “calling cards” around her own muses.
+During the early independence, her portraits also used clothing as the main expression of her identity and were used as "calling cards" around her own muses.
 Her self-portraits resembled fashion magazine images with an added more contemporary context.
 What is consistent throughout these diverse photographs is the way in which Abban used clothing to visibly articulate a feminine identity that played with the traditional and contemporary in an artful hybridity described as urbane and trans-Atlantic.

 The first public display of her work was curated by Nana Oforiatta Ayim and staged at ANO's gallery in March 2017 and the gallery has plans of transforming her studio into a museum in her honour.
 The museum, when completed, will help preserve her work further serving as a hub to support upcoming artists.
-Nana Oforiatta Ayim also curated Ghana Freedom the first Ghanaian Pavilion at the Venice Biennale in 2019, which included Felicia Abban among the six artists chosen.
+Nana Oforiatta Ayim also curated Ghana Freedom the first Ghanaian Pavilion at the Venice Biennale in 2019, which included Abban among the six artists chosen.
 Abban's portraits and self-portraits rendered a moment in Ghanaian history through her own female gaze that captured not only their style but also attitude during its time.

-Felicia Abban's work has also been showcased in the 12th edition of the 2019 Bamako Encounters.
+Abban's work has also been showcased in the 12th edition of the 2019 Bamako Encounters.
 Abban's private photo collection consists of self portraits before she attended events.
 She retired from photography as a result of a worsening arthritis condition.

+Abban died in Accra on 4 January 2024, at the age of 87.

-Family life
+Personal life

-Felicia was married to Robert Abban, the man who designed the fabric to commemorate Ghana's independence celebration in 1957 with Kwame Nkrumah's portrait featured on flowers with the Ghana map.
-Mr Abban was the creative director of former Ghana Textiles and Manufacturing Company (GTMC).
+Abban was married to Robert Abban, the man who designed the fabric to commemorate Ghana's independence celebration in 1957 with Kwame Nkrumah's portrait featured on flowers with the Ghana map.
+Robert Abban was the creative director of former Ghana Textiles and Manufacturing Company (GTMC).
 She played a role in mentoring seminal filmmaker Kwaw Ansah, as well as the fashion designer Kofi Ansah both of whom are one of her siblings.
+She was the sibling of JKE Ansah, Tumi Ansah, Kwaw Ansah and Kofi Ansah.